Apply now to get early access pricing — forever!

 Here’s a few key ways that therapy can help on this journey:

-Exploring thoughts and emotions with an objective third-party
+Explore thoughts and emotions with an objective third-party

 As the person undergoing IVF (or the partner) it can be incredibly helpful to explore your feelings in a safe place away from your romantic partner.
 While it’s wonderful to lean on your partner, family, and friends for support, it’s also helpful to have an objective third-party to take your emotions, especially if the people in your life aren’t able to fully support you in this season or just simply aren't equipped.

-A safe space for your emotions
+Create a safe space for your emotions

 IVF is a season of uncertainty.
 Emotions can be up and down, and it can be hard to remain positive at times.
 Having a trained therapist on your support team can make all the difference.
 Your therapist will help you walk through all the emotions that come up and help you get safely to the other side feeling more empowered and trusting in the process.

-Healing relationship tension and boosting empathy and communication
+Heal relationship tension and boosting empathy and communication

 Remember that relationship tension we mentioned?
 Therapy, whether it’s solo or coupled, can help you cope with any unwanted tension, find resolution faster, and move forward stronger together.

-Learning coping skills for physical changes and stress
+Learn coping skills for physical changes and stress

 The physical element of IVF can make it harder to cope with emotions.
 If you’re not feeling physically your best, it’s that much easier to feel emotionally worn out.
 Therapy gives you an outlet to process everything you’re feeling.
 And while your therapist can’t do anything to make physical discomfort go away, they can help you manage the stress of it better.

-How to find a therapist
+How to find a therapist to support your IVF journey

 People who pursue therapy tend to have outstanding results.
 As we wrote in our article comparing therapy modalities, it doesn’t matter as much what modality you choose (cognitive-behavioral, etc), however it does matter that you feel a safe connection with your therapist.
-Read our tips for finding the right therapist for you.
+Read our tips for finding the right therapist for you

 Resources before, during, and after IVF

-- Here’s an in-depth guide on the IVF process
+• In-depth guide on the IVF process.

-- Find a therapist on Psychology Today, Therapy Den, Good Therapy, or Open Path Collective
+• Find a therapist on Psychology Today, Therapy Den, Good Therapy, or OpenPath Collective, an organization offering lower-cost therapy options.